neuralrp/neuralrp/README.md

 - Persistent mask between regenerations
 - Full A1111 parameter control

-### Character‑Aware Prompts
+### 3. Manual-Mode Generation

+- **Pop-out Window** - Easily accesssable pop out window, prompt stays in browser memory so you don't have to retype every time, re-size generation on the fly.
 - **Character tag substitution** – Assign Danbooru tags to characters once, reference with `[CharacterName]` in prompts for consistent appearance without memorizing tag lists.
-- **Visual canon casting (v1.10)** – Optional Danbooru character binding so snapshots and manual prompts can use canon tags for that character first.

-### Snapshot + Visual Learning (v1.9+)
+### 4. Snapshots

-- **Scene snapshots** – Click 📸 to generate images from chat context automatically; AI analyzes characters, setting, mood, and action and builds a 4‑block prompt.
+- **Generated from Context** – Generate images from chat context automatically; AI analyzes the last turn, providing location, actions, and dress, which is then directly matched to a LLM-optimized prompt.
+Semantic matching is used as a fallback.
+- **How is it Different?** - It doesn't just ask the LLM for a complete prompt and shove it into A1111, it doesn't leak text into the context window.
+It takes a specific framework optimized for Anime-based LLM generation models, using Danbooru tags that those models are specifically trained on, to create consistent images.
+The LLM is just delivering keywords - action, location, and dress.
+This is a fundamentally different process from every other solution out there.

+### 5. Browse and Save Your Images
+- **Images Folder** - separate images folder where every generation is saved, even if you delete it in the chat
-- **Favorites and style learning** – Favorite images to build a visual library; NeuralRP detects Danbooru tags in those prompts and biases future generations toward your preferred styles.
+- **Favorites menu** – Favorite images to build a visual library; click on the image and go straight to the image's original location in the chat.
+Filter by tag.
 - **Jump‑to‑source** – Double‑click favorites to jump back to the exact chat moment they came from.
+- **Recreate images** - Image metadata saved, so you can see exactly what prompt generated what image.
+Easily recreate images with a click of a button.

 ---

-## Library-Scale Organization (v1.8.0)
+## Library-Scale Organization

 Tag management for character and world cards: